 Chicago Scott's Law Attorneys

 The unofficial rules of the roadway have always dictated that drivers use extra caution when they approach vehicles stopped on the side of the roadway.
 In the State of Illinois though, Scott’s Law actually mandates that a driver mover over or slow down when approaching certain stationary vehicles along the side of the roadway.
-If you drive in Chicago, understanding the Scott Law as well as the potential penalties for violating the law, is essential.
+Whether you drive in Chicago, Arlington Heights, or anywhere in the state, understanding the Scott Law as well as the potential penalties for violating the law, is essential.

 What Is Scott’s Law?